khushveerk/Keywords-/README.md

 LINUX

+# NIC
+A network interface card, also known as NIC or network interface controller, is typically a circuit board installed on the computer to connect to the network.
+It works as an indispensable component for the network connection of computers.

 # Cloud Computing
 Cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet ("the cloud").
 This allows for faster innovation, flexible resources, and economies of scale.